aws-samples/amazon-mq-migration-from-ibm-mq/step-6.md

 1. ### Capture the results

     As part of the producer and consumer deployment, we also deployed an API gateway and lambda function which queries cloudwatch to get the desired widget with enqueue and dequeue count for a specified period of time.
-The widget is controlled by configuration file called image-api.json.
+The widget is controlled by configuration file called image-api.template.
 Its present under src/main/resources folder for each of the samples.
 You can modify it based on your widget.
 However, it would need redeployment of the package.

+    The cloudwatch widget can be customized based on your specific requirements.
+The widget used in the worksop shows the enqueue rate and dequeue rate for the test queue.
+It can be modified to display the CPU stats of the broker or the memory stats of the broker.
+    More details about cloudwatch widget can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricWidgetImage.html).

     You can use either of the two stacks to get the API endpoint.
 Run the following command to get the API_END_POINT.